 The winter baskets are currently looking at their best right now, covered in yellow, blue, pink primula flowers.

-The summer baskets are filled with an array of summer bedding plants including Lobelia, Geraniums, Fuschias, Begonias, Lotus, Bacopa, Verbena, Brachycome plus lots more.
-It is a total array of colour, designed to be a long lasting display, with a wide range of flowers and you wil be able to see them next month.
+The summer baskets are filled with an array of summer bedding plants including Fuschias, Lobelias, Bacopa, Geraniums, Begonias, Lotus, Verbena, Brachycome plus lots more.
+It is a total array of colour, designed to be a long lasting display, with a gorgeous variety of flowers.

 All the baskets are fitted with an automatic irrigation system to keep them watered and reduce maintenance.

-The next time you are in the shopping mall, remember to have a look up see a little bit of natural colour amongst the crowds.
+The next time you are in the Shopping Mall, remember to look up and enjoy wonderful natural colour amongst the crowds.